Paris Mayo jailed for murder of newborn son

 The trial heard she had assaulted Stanley, leaving him with injuries comparable to those seen in a car crash.

-Evidence suggested skull fractures could have been caused by her foot.
+Evidence suggested fractures to his skull could have been caused by Mayo's foot.

-The newborn was found by Mayo's mother the day after his birth, dumped in a bin bag left on the doorstep.
+The newborn was found by her mother the day after his birth, dumped in a bin bag left on the doorstep.

+Mayo had claimed she did not know she was pregnant, also telling the court of her difficult family life and her father who had made her feel "worthless".

+The court heard father Patrick Mayo had been upstairs on dialysis treatment with Mayo's mother at the time of Stanley's birth.
+He died a week later.

 "A human being is probably never more vulnerable that at the time of their birth," Mr Justice Garnham said during sentencing.